nate-strauser/meteor-cookbook/date-time-moment/README.md

 See the [Mozilla docs on Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) for more examples.

-The `Date` object type is mostly a wrapper around a numerical value, which is a [Unix Offset](http://en.wikipedia.org/wiki/Unix_time).
-This wrapper provides additional functionality, like getting and setting the hour or month of the date, that is useful and that would be difficult to accomplish by manually interacting with the offset itself.
+The Date object type is mostly a wrapper around a numerical value, which is a [Unix Offset](http://en.wikipedia.org/wiki/Unix_time).
+This wrapper provides additional functionality, like getting and setting the hour or month of the date, which is useful as it would be difficult to accomplish when directly interacting with the offset itself.

 ## Storing Dates

-The best way to represent dates on your collection documents is by directly using the date object type.
+The best way to represent dates on your collection documents is by directly using the Date object type.
 A date that represents the current date and time can be generated via a call to the `new Date()` constructor.
-Meteor applications have full stack support for using `Date` objects.
-The client and server runtimes are JavaScript, which natively supports `Date` objects.
-The [EJSON](http://docs.meteor.com/#ejson) extension to JSON in Meteor core provides support for Date objects throughout your application code.
-MongoDB also has support for Date objects.
-Since we have proper support for `Date` objects throughout the entire stack, it makes sense to use these objects.

 ```
 var date = new Date();
 // date -> Wed May 14 2014 14:03:28 GMT-0700 (UTC)
 ```

+Meteor provides full stack support for using Date objects.
+The client and server runtimes are JavaScript, which natively supports Date objects.
+The [EJSON](http://docs.meteor.com/#ejson) extension to JSON in Meteor core provides support for Date objects throughout your application code.
+MongoDB also has support for Date objects.
+Since we have proper support for Date objects throughout the entire stack, it makes sense to use this object type directly on documents.

-We can also generate a date object as one of the properties sent to the collection's `insert` method.
+Using Dates as object properties is not hard at all.
+We can easily generate a date object as one of the properties supplied to the collection's `insert()` method.

 ```
 Things.insert({